Pooja-c03/Pooja-c03/README.md

 📊 Enthralled by the world of Data Science, Analytics, and Machine Learning, leveraging insights from data for impactful solutions.

-🌍 Exploring the world of Backend Development & Full-Stack Engineering.
+🌍 Exploring the world of Backend Development.

 🚀 Always learning and growing in Python, C++, Databases, and Web Technologies.